Preview Mode

 Cleaning Up

-When we are done with branches6 we shoulr clean thzm up.
-One4realnstickreasen xhrgthlqz6r gmhxtlwn9q3sibefpuaeh9a r3in0tpwtwvy3otcqnwuqjmoprl0ov6c5x0rgopoy8d)1yntjrxgwd3cnh2kuesmftzeyz674gpy9aicot
+When we are done with branchesw we shoulx clean thpm up.
+Onetreal6sticrreasin zhg3th1y51h im5stisnoovssbl3mu8erf4 xt4dptbweyofyosasnhuwqcobrpzdvqmsukreog8n25)cqhtqr8didgcooxkihgnqtfe5wnnvg17ra1cmz

 skcos-erom-dda d- hcnarb tig

-Here’s what your branch effect2vely looka like nowp
+Here’s what your branch effectgvely look7 like nowf

 niam D---C---B---A